pantheon-systems/documentation/source/content/nested-docroot.md

 - Composer-managed sites, including [Integrated Composer](/integrated-composer) sites, require you to set the `web_docroot` property in the `pantheon.upstream.yml` file.
 - Sites that use a [Custom Upstream](/custom-upstream) require you to set the `web_docroot` property in the `pantheon.upstream.yml` file.
-- Sites that do not use Composer and do not use a Custom Upstream should not set the `web_docroot` property, if you desire one-click Dashboard updates.
+- Sites that do not use Composer and do not use a Custom Upstream should not set the `web_docroot` property, if one-click Dashboard updates are desired.

 </Alert>